giovanni-faoro/TEE-probe-sensorization/README.txt

 This is a repository for TEE probe sensorization.
-The code reported here is related to the IEEE TMRB paper "A Multi-sensorization Approach to Improve Safety in Transesophageal Echocardiography".
+The code reported here is related to the IEEE TMRB paper "A Multi-sensorization Approach to Improve Safety in Transesophageal Echocardiography" (https://ieeexplore.ieee.org/abstract/document/10542419).

 In the Sensor fusion folder, code for sensor data upsampling and import to ROS topics and finite state machine based EKF-IKF fusion is provided.
 The code was developed for ROS Noetic.
 Please update the upsample node by configuring the input topics based on the sensors you are currently using.